HL7/fhir-medmorph/input/pagecontent/provisioning.md

 <br>

-#### Machine Processable Events, Conditions and Actions
+#### Machine Processable Events, Conditions, and Actions

-Events, Conditions and Actions which are the basis of knowledge artifacts have to be machine processable and have to be defined (structurally and semantically) to accommodate multiple use cases.
+Events, Conditions, and Actions which are the basis of knowledge artifacts have to be machine processable and have to be defined (structurally and semantically) to accommodate multiple use cases.

 MedMorph has defined a list of named events that typically occur in clinical workflows based on which notifications can be performed.
 MedMorph will use the documented [Named Events List](ValueSet-us-ph-triggerdefinition-namedevent.html) as the starting point to kickoff knowledge artifact processing.
 Typically named events occur due to updates to patient data within an EHR.
 The named events are eventually intended to be FHIR Subscription Topics as FHIR subscriptions get implemented in the EHRs.
 The Backend Service App subscribes to these [Subscription Topics](ValueSet-us-ph-triggerdefinition-namedevent.html) and will get notified when these events occur along with context information.